MFMokbel/Crawlector/README.md

 # The Spider Functionality

 The spider functionality is what gives Crawlector the capability to find additional links on the targeted page.
-The Spider supports the following featuers:
+The Spider supports the following features:

 - The domain has to be of `Type 3`, for the Spider functionality to work
 - You may specify a list of wildcarded patterns (pipe delimited) to prevent spidering matching urls via the `exclude_url` config. option.
 For example, `*.zip|*.exe|*.rar|*.zip|*.7z|*.pdf|.*bat|*.db`
-- You may specify a list of wildcarded patterns (pipe delimited) to spider only urls that match the pattern via the `include_url` config. option.
+- You may specify a list of wildcarded patterns (pipe delimited) to spider-only urls that match the pattern via the `include_url` config. option.
 For example, `*/checkout/*|*/products/*`
 - You may exclude HTTPS urls via the config. option `exclude_https`
 - You may account for outbound/external links as well, for the main page only, via the config. option `add_ext_links`.
 This feature honours the `exclude_url` and `include_url` config. option.
 - You may account for outbound/external links of the main page only, excluding all other urls, via the config. option `ext_links_only`.
 This feature honours the `exclude_url` and `include_url` config. option.